TASER® VS. STUN GUN: WHAT'S THE DIFFERENCE & WHAT’S BETTER

 “That’s a trick question,” I answer.
-“Because a stun gun is not a Taser.”
+“Because a stun gun is not a Taser®.”
 In fact, a stun gun does not shoot anything (despite its misleading name).
-On the contrary, if you want to shoot a non-lethal electrical charge, what you’ll need is a Taser.
+On the contrary, if you want to shoot a non-lethal electrical charge, what you’ll need is a Taser®.
 Now, despite its inability to eject electrically-charged prongs, a stun gun does offer some advantages.
-So the question is: Which is right for you, a stun gun or a Taser?
+So the question is: Which is right for you?
+What is better?
+It’s stun gun vs Taser®!

 A stun gun generates a high-voltage electrical charge between two small prongs; when this electrical current makes contact with the body, a painful charge is delivered.
 The amperage, however, is too low to seriously or permanently injure an individual and yet is typically strong enough to briefly immobilize someone, buying you precious seconds to escape unharmed.
 Hence, this is a generally safe and effective self-defense weapon to employ.